Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Get-DPMCloudDatasource.md

 ### -JobStateChangedHandler
 Specifies an event handler for **Job.StateChanged** events.
-This is not needed when running in PowerShell console and is required only with a Graphical User Interface (GUI) application that is fetching data using PowerShell.
+This is not needed when running in the Windows PowerShell console and is required only with a Graphical User Interface (GUI) application that is fetching data using Windows PowerShell.
 Use this parameter in conjunction with the *Async* parameter.

 ```yaml